“True North” Cold Climate Shrubs for Stunning Canadian Gardens

 Five deciduous shrubs that that look great through all four seasons.

-It's easy for Northern gardeners to think “evergreen” when it comes to shrubs.
+It's easy for Northern gardeners to think “evergreen" when it comes to shrubs.
 With our short growing season there is little time to enjoy deciduous shrubs before their leaves drop in the autumn, leaving us with months of barren branches.
 But there are deciduous shrubs that are just as attractive in the dead of winter as the peak of summer.
-Some varieties produce colorful bark to brighten up the winter landscape.
+Some varieties produce colourful bark to brighten up the winter landscape.
 Others produce decorative berries or seed pods that add texture and interest, as well as a terrific food source for winter wildlife.
 Deciduous shrubs are actually the perfect complement to your evergreen shrubs.
-Plant a few in the foreground of evergreen trees or shrubs to create layers of color and texture.
+Plant a few in the foreground of evergreen trees or shrubs to create layers of colour and texture.
 Here are five terrific deciduous shrub selections you'll want to include in your landscape:

 Some species of dogwood are known primarily for their showy flowers, but the most cold-hardy species are known for their showy bark.
-Few plants can match the winter appearance of “red twig” and “yellow twig” dogwoods.
-The sharp contrast of their colorful upright branches against the snow is one of the most striking scenes in a winter garden, though they also have white flower clusters in spring and purplish berries in summer.
+Few plants can match the winter appearance of “red twig" and “yellow twig" dogwoods.
+The sharp contrast of their colourful upright branches against the snow is one of the most striking scenes in a winter garden, though they also have white flower clusters in spring and purplish berries in summer.
 There are many named varieties to choose from, most of which are hardy to about -40°C (-40°F).

 The Nobel Ninebark